 Similarly, the new route would bring commuters to Canary Wharf direct from the Lea Valley, Harlow, Bishops Stortford, Stansted and Cambridge.

 The idea for a direct Gatwick-Lewisham-Canary Wharf-Stratford-Stansted link first appeared in the BML2 project.
 See: http://www.bml2.co.uk/

 London is the UK’s great economic powerhouse.
 It has four international airports.
 Its commuter arteries fan out across the south of England to access a catchment population and spending power twice that of Birmingham and Manchester put together.

-If HS2 is launched South-first and reaches out to bring Birmingham within an hour’s commute of London’s vastly bigger business sector, London will grow into an even bigger business draw than it is now.
-Birmingham and other cities north of the North South Divide will lose more ground and the chance to give the Northern economy a one-off (but lasting) boost from fast connectivity will be lost.
+If HS2 is launched South-first it will give London a big new economic artery and bring Birmingham to within an hour’s commute of London’s vastly bigger business sector.
+London would grow into an even bigger business draw than it is now.
+Birmingham and cities further north of the North South Divide would lose more ground and the chance to change the shape of the UK economy and give the North a one-off (but lasting) boost from fast connectivity first will be lost.